-Before joining CBS, Ciprian-Matthews served as the managing editor of CNN's New York Bureau (1990-93), and as a field producer, assignment manager and assignment editor for CNN (1984-1990).
-She started her career as a general reporter for the National Public Radio Spanish-language news program, "Enfoque Nacional."
+Before joining CBS News, Ciprian-Matthews was the managing editor of CNN's New York bureau (1990-1993) and a field producer, assignment manager and assignment editor for CNN (1984-1990).
+She started her career as a general assignment reporter for the National Public Radio Spanish-language news program, "Enfoque Nacional."

 Ciprian-Matthews was born in Santo Domingo, Dominican Republic.
-In 1981, she received her Bachelor of Arts degree from Barnard College, and graduated from New York University in 1984 with a Master of Arts in journalism.
-Currently, Ciprian-Matthews lives in Montclair, N.J., with her husband.
-They have two daughters.
+In 1981, she received a bachelor's degree from Barnard College and graduated from New York University in 1984 with a master's degree in journalism.